open-leocat/entgenderer/README.md

 Have you ever wondered if there wasn't a solution to this problem?
 Something that allows you to read texts without asterisks, colons or dashes again?

-*This script is designed to do just that!* It removes all gender forms, and makes texts readable again.
+*This script is designed to do just that!* It removes (almost) all popular gender forms, and makes texts readable again.

 And if you don't want to bother with scripts, there's a handy website that does it for you!